gfannes/champ/amp/uc1.md

 	- Rename existing '_.amp' and update Rust code
 - [ ] Accept AMPs in source code comments if there is AMP data at the start

-# Find all references &!search
+# Find all references &&search
 - [x] Collect content range per Node
 - [x] Convert Nodes with AMP info into Chores
 	- [x] Merge Defs into chore.Chores